 However, their global brand continues to draw in millions of fans around the world across a number of continents and countries.

 - For the latest news and expert tips on getting the best deals this year, take a look at our Black Friday 2021 and Cyber Monday 2021 guides.

 Chelsea: The Blues had only won one top division title before Roman Abramovich’s takeover in 2004.
 That’s fewer than 19 other teams can boast.

 However, Russian money has revolutionised the club in west London to become the next most successful team after United during the Premier League era.
 They now boast six titles in their history, the same number as Manchester City and Sunderland.

 Frank Lampard was sacked this season and German coach Thomas Tuchel has enjoyed a successful start to life in west London.
 He has reached the FA Cup final and Champions League semi-finals.

 Manchester City: See ‘Chelsea’.
 City had won two league titles prior to their Abu Dhabi-backed takeover, and have won four since.

 They were always relegation whipping boys in years gone by, but they have firmly established themselves at the top of the English football ladder.
 The City Football Group also owns an expanding portfolio of franchises around the world including New York City FC and Melbourne City.

 Spurs have been the nearly-men for a long while now, having finished runners up in the Premier League and Champions League in recent years.
-Their only trophy of the last 21 years is a solitary League Cup win in 2008, but they’re primed for a big future.
+Their only trophy of the last 21 years is a solitary League Cup win in 2008.